pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 #### Acquisition modes

 `2EX_2EM_continuous` Signals are aquired from two photorecievers (analog inputs 1 and 2) with both LEDs on continuously during aquisition.
+This mode is useful for troubleshooting as the plotted signals are the raw photoreciever voltages without baseline subtraction (see below), but is not recomended for acquiring data.

 `2EX_2EM_pulsed` Signals are aquired from two photorecievers (analog inputs 1 and 2) using time division illumination and baseline subtraction.
 The acqusition sequence is: